 DATE SUBMITTED TO DSS OFFICE:

-Name: Student ID #:
+Name:Student ID #:

-Address:
+Address: -

 City: State: Zip Code:

-Primary Phone: () Alternat te Phone: ()
+Primary Phone: () Alternate Phone: ()

-Student email address:
+Student email address: -

 Program of Study:

 Explain your disability and current treatment:

 What accommodations are you requesting?

-DSS Staff will communicate with you predominately tho of checking it often. arough your student e-mail, so please be in the practice
+DSS Staff will communicate with you predominately through your student e-mail, so please be of checking it often. in the practice

-A history of accommodations in itself does not warrant Community College. nt the provision of similar accommodations at Wallace
+A history of accommodations in itself does not warrant the provision of similar accommodation accommunity College. ons at Wallace

-Information to be provided by a qualified health p professional and attached to this application:
+Information to be provided by a qualified health professional and attached to this appli cation: